thuang6/platform-resource-manager/prm/doc/model.md

 To train model in cluster level, each WCA/PRM agent need to be configured to make sure the metrics can be stored in a centralized
 Prometheus database.
-For example, in default configuration, the metrics are configured to be stored in a local file with overwrite enabled. user can use a Prometheus Exporter to pull metrics to Prometheus database.
+For example, in default configuration, the metrics are configured to be stored in a local file with overwrite enabled. user can use a Prometheus Exporter to export metrics to Prometheus database.

 Also a PRM model builder (use same executable binary as WCA/Agent) is required to be deployed in one node, which consumes metrics data in Prometheus database and periodically trains models and stores in a distributed configuration service, such as etcd/zookeeper.

-In case there is no Prometheus database service available in user environment, model builder also support train model from a csv file, which requires user combines all csv files collected from each node into single csv file with automation.
+In case there is no Prometheus database service available in user environment, model builder also support user triggered model training from a csv file, which requires user combines all csv files collected from each node into single csv file in advance.

 ## Train model from data in Prometheus database